naftulikay/lambda-ecr-rewrite/README.md

  1. `ECR_REGISTRY_HOST`: set this to the FQDN of your ECR registry, such as `123456789012.dkr.ecr.us-east-1.amazonaws.com`
  2. `CACHE_MAX_AGE`: set this to a positive integer in seconds to be used with `Cache-Control`'s `max-age` parameter for HTTP responses.
+ 3. `DEBUG`: set this to any of `y | yes | true` to enable debug logging of request and response payloads to standard error.

 If you receive an HTTP 500, it is most likely that you did not configure `ECR_REGISTRY_HOST`.